 The swh composite difference shows that phase A (phase B) in the EOF1 of u10 is linked to negative (positive) anomalies in the swh fields southward of 35°S (Fig. 7).
 The difference computed for the phases of the EOF2 of u10 exhibit a see-saw pattern (Fig. 8), with positive (negative) values reflecting on the intensity of the wave anomalies in phase A (B).
 It is important to note that the composite differences are significant in a narrow area close to the central Brazilian coast (15°S-20°S), which presents positive wave anomalies during phase A of u10 (EOF1).
 Also, the differences related to the EOF2 of u10 shows the 75th percentile of the swh is relevant from northern Argentina towards the southern Brazilian coast.
-The signal in the extreme wave composites follows the wind and wave behavior in each phase of EOFs discussed in the last section, given the similarity observed in Fig. 2, 7, and 8.
-However, the SW-NE orientation of the anomalies is more evident in the extreme composites, which indicates the dominant orientation of the wave generation fetches in the wSA (e.g., Campos et al., 2018; Gramcianinov et al., 2021).
+The signal in extreme wave composites follows the wind and wave behavior in each phase of EOFs discussed in the last section, given the similarity observed in Fig. 2, Fig. 7 and Fig. 8.